cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   otherwise, attacks on privacy may be possible.
 In light of this restriction, there is no added benefit of binding to the prefixes themselves. (\*)

-* Poplar1: During prepartion, assert that all candidate prefixes are unique and appear in order.
+* Poplar1: During preparation, assert that all candidate prefixes are unique and appear in order.
 Uniqueness is required to avoid erroneously rejecting a valid report; the ordering constraint ensures the uniqueness check can be performed efficiently. (\*)

-* Poplar1: Increae the maximum candidate prefix count in the encoding of the aggregation parameter. (\*)
+* Poplar1: Increase the maximum candidate prefix count in the encoding of the aggregation parameter. (\*)

 * Poplar1: Bind the nonce to the correlated randomness derivation.
 This is